COVID-19-and-Improving-Indoor-Air-Quality-in-Schools Improving Indoor Air Quality in Schools

 Add Portable Air Cleaning Devices (PACs)PACs

-Place portable air cleaning devices in classrooms (PDF) to supplement mechanical and natural ventilation.
-PACs are recommended to be used during wildfire smoke events when windows anā€‹ā€‹d doors need to be closed and outdoor air quality is poor.
-Purchase PACs that are sized appropriately and circulate air through High Efficiency Particulate Air or ā€œHEPAā€ filters.
+PACs are important during wildfire events when windows an d doors need to be closed due to poor outdoor air quality.
+Place PACs in classrooms (PDF) to supplement mechanical and natural ventilation.
+Purchase PACs that are best fit and size.
+Along with, PACs that have High Efficiency Particulate Air (HEPA) filters.
 HEPA filters remove infectious particles by filtering them out of the air.
-Avoid devices that advertise ionizer, ozone, or other cleaning methods that add chemicals to the air.
-Alternatively, a low-cost DIY PAC can be built and added to classrooms as a temporary alternative but not for permanent use. ā€‹
+Avoid PACs that have ionizer, ozone, or other cleaning methods that add chemicals to the air.
+Alternatively, a low-cost DIY PAC can be a temporary option but not for permanent use. ā€‹

 Resources